 A list of the full content in this section together with some details of the data analysis can be found at: Overview of website contents.
 Below, some example plots with links for details are given.

 The plot demonstrates that the Carbon Intensity of emissions in electricity generation is lowest for countries with large fractions of hydroelectric and nuclear.
 Countries with large fraction of wind and solar generation have medium carbon emissions because weather fluctuations necessitate back-up with fossil fuel.

 Wind power production is extremely variable due to weather fluctuations.
 To satisfy consumer demand during low wind periods, fossil fuel generation must be increased.
 Further, because weather patterns are large scale in Europe the wind variations are often similar in in close-by countries.

-Denmark has 50% of renewable energy in the local generation mix.
+Denmark has 50% of wind+solar energy in the local generation mix.
 In order to meet consumer demand for electricity in the periods with low wind, back-up is provided with fossil fuel generation and imports.

 The pages in the Wind Intermittency section, explain the problem and present conclusive data explaining the nature of the problem and the magnitude.
 The conclusions can be summarized as: